 The activity of operating a contractual insurance undertaking listed in Article 6 para.
 1 of the Insurance Supervision Act 2016 (VAG 2016; Versicherungsaufsichtsgesetz).

 It is also possible that you may conduct an activity requiring a licence as a natural person.
 Licence holders may, however, almost without exception be legal persons.
 As a natural person you are allowed to operate an investment services provider pursuant to Article 4 para.
-1 of the Securities Supervision Act 2018 (WAG 2018; Wertpapieraufsichtsgesetz) or as a tied agent (Article 1 no. 44 WAG 2018) or a securities intermediary (Article 1 no. 45 WAG 2018) respectively in cooperation with a licenced undertaking.
+1 of the Securities Supervision Act 2018 (WAG 2018; Wertpapieraufsichtsgesetz) or as a tied agent (Article 1 no. 44 WAG 2018) or a investment intermediary (Article 1 no. 45 WAG 2018) respectively in cooperation with a licenced undertaking.
 Payment services may also be provided in accordance with the Payment Services Act 2018 (ZaDiG 2018) in a licenced payment service provider, in which case you act as an agent in accordance with Article 22 ZaDiG 2018.
 The banking activity of brokering of loans pursuant to Article 1 para.
 1 no. 18 point b BWG may also be conducted by natural persons holding the relevant business licence, and in that case do not require a banking licence.

 A licence is required by anyone active in Austria, even if they are not incorporated in Austria.
 It depends whether your business model is actively addressed towards the Austrian market.
 Whether it is may be indicated in various manners, such as an Austrian website, Austrian contact details, marketing activities in Austria or the establishing of an Austrian distribution network.
 Companies may be active on a cross-border basis by means of the freedom to provide services and the freedom of establishment by virtue of holding a licence in another EEA country.
 They should notify their home authority, which in turn then notifies the Austrian Financial Market Authority (FMA).
 A list of entities that are authorised to be active on a cross-border basis, can be found in the FMA Register on this website.